second-state/SSVMRPC/README.md

+# Deprecated

+We have a new and exciting product called WasmEdge (which offers a wide range of functionality and also performance and safety).
+This SSVMRPC was providing access to our Wasm runtime using Rust and Rocket.
+However, because WasmEdge can be packaged up and used as a NodeJS Add-On, we decided to provide access to our Wasm runtime using NodeJS.
+Please use [wasm-joey](https://github.com/second-state/wasm-joey) instead of this SSVMRPC.

+Here is [a tutorial](https://www.secondstate.io/articles/getting-started-with-function-as-a-service-in-rust/) which shows you how to get started with wasm-joey.
+Here is [a YouTube Video](https://www.youtube.com/watch?v=SF-6OARg9WM) of how to use wasm-joey.

 # SSVMRPC
 A Remote Procedure Call (RPC) implementation which facilitates both code-deployment and code-execution interactions with SecondState's stateless Virtual Machine (SSVM)